-Web Assistant.
-Weave's Web Assistant Appointment Requests and Text Connect enables businesses to interact with their existing and potential customers online directly through their websites.
-This functionality gives businesses the flexibility to respond when it is convenient for them and their customers and prospects and enables multiple conversations at once.
+Text Connect.
+Weave's Text Connect enables businesses to interact with their existing and potential customers online directly through their websites.
+This functionality gives businesses the flexibility to respond when it is convenient for them and their customers and prospects, and enables multiple conversations at once.

 Payments.
 Weave Payments is a comprehensive payment processing solution for businesses that offers multiple contactless payment options, allowing their customers to pay the way they want, whether they are in the office or miles away, and whenever it is most convenient for them.
-Customers can choose from in-office payments, mobile card payments, manual card entry or Text to Pay.
+Customers can choose from in-office payments, mobile card payments, manual card entry, retaining a card on file or Text to Pay.